teamplify/teamplify-runner/README.md

 $ source ~/.venv/teamplify/bin/activate
 ```

-At this point, `pip` command will be linked to the virtual environment that you
+At this point, a `pip` command will be linked to the virtual environment that you
 just created.
 Install Teamplify runner with `pip`:

 ``` shell